TheOtherRolesAU/TheOtherRoles/README.md

 A player that is assigned as sidekick loses his previous role (if he had one) except the lover role.
 A Sidekick may be killed by a Sheriff.
+A Sidekick cannot target the Child, while it's growing up.

 ### Game Options
 | Name | Description